 If your firm isn’t already utilizing online directories and business listings, now is the time to start.
 It’s an easy way to gain backlinks to your firm’s site.
 Many directories free to use.
 Those that are paid can help boost where your firm is listed in on their site.
 Plus, many online directories, like Yelp and AVVO, rank on the first page of the search results.
 This can help your firm gain organic traffic for keywords that are difficult to rank in the top 10 search results for.
 These directories can also lead to referral traffic to your firm’s site from the listings.Getting Reviews

-Online reviews are necessary.
+Online reviews are necessary in any digital marketing plan.
 They show that your firm is credible and can get the job done.
 These can be posted across the different online directories your firm has joined, your Google Business Listing, Facebook, and on your firm’s site.
 If your firm handles different areas of law, consider trying to get testimonials from each practice area.
 Reach out to past and current clients with links to places to post reviews of your firm.
 As you get reviews, whether positive or negative, try interacting with them.
 This will show potential clients you care.
 The testimonials your firm receives can then be used to help prove that your firm is an authority in your area of law, as previously discussed.Social Media

-Having a Facebook or Twitter is one thing, but actually using it is another.
+Having a Facebook or TikTok is one thing, but actually using it is another.
 Being engaged on social media can help your firm find new clients.
 You’re able to connect with people on a more personal level, helping your firm feel more real.
 You should regularly post content and try to answer any questions.
 Your firm can join different Facebook or LinkedIn groups where your target audience may also be.
 Then, try being an active member and making your firm known to the group through answering questions and offering advice.
 Using your research on your ideal client’s search intent, you can create specific posts on your social media accounts to attract and engage your target audience.

 Paid search is used by firms both big and small to drive potential clients to their sites.
 As you work on your paid campaigns, consider trying Local Service Ads and optimizing your landing pages.Local Service Ads